-Other SACUA members provide additional leadership for faculty governance activities and serve as liaisons with various Assembly Committees.
-Under the provisions of Regents’ Bylaw 5.09, SACUA, together with the Tenure Committee exercises certain designated responsibilities in cases of dismissal, demotion, or terminal appointment of tenured members of the faculty.
+- Under the provisions of Regents’ Bylaw 5.09, SACUA, together with the Tenure, Promotions, and Professional Development Committee exercises certain designated responsibilities in cases of dismissal, demotion, or terminal appointment of tenured faculty members.

 - Regents Bylaw 5.09 Process